 This unit explores the causes and spread of disease and how humans respond to invading pathogens.
+It also explores the importance of coordinated community and global responses for the prevention and control of infectious disease transmission.

-Paired unit combination -
+Paired unit combination - GTHBY